-The rapid pace of scientific discovery in care for people living with HIV and AIDS requires clinicians and HIV service providers to remain continually up to date on research developments and best practices.
-In 2016, the International AIDS Society (IAS) launched the IAS Educational Fund to provide educational and training opportunities to frontline HIV professionals.
+The rapid pace of scientific discovery in care for people living with HIV and AIDS requires clinicians, HIV service providers and other key stakeholders to remain continually up to date on research developments and best practices.
+In 2016, IAS – the International AIDS Society – launched the IAS Educational Fund.

 - Organizing IAS Educational Fund meetings around the world to provide access to the latest science at the regional level

-- Providing scholarships to clinicians and HIV service providers to attend IAS conferences (International AIDS Conferences and IAS Conferences on HIV Science)
+- Providing scholarships to clinicians, HIV service providers and advocates to attend IAS conferences (International AIDS Conferences and IAS Conferences on HIV Science)

-- Making the content of IAS conferences accessible to a wider audience
+- Organizing webinars and making the content of IAS conferences accessible to a wider audience

 IAS Educational Fund meetings

-To make scientific fora more accessible to our members, their communities and the HIV workforce, the IAS convenes smaller scientific symposia around the world targeted at HIV health and social service providers, researchers, policy makers and key community actors.
+To make scientific fora more accessible to our members, their communities and the HIV workforce, the IAS convenes smaller scientific symposia and workshops around the world targeted at HIV health and social service providers, researchers, policy makers and key community actors.
 Through these smaller scientific meetings, the IAS Educational Fund provides access to the latest science and opportunities to question how that information impacts local epidemics.
 To build these meetings, the IAS partners closely with local academia, research institutions, and civil society organizations who ensure the discussion are adapted and contextualized for the locations where the IAS Educational Fund meetings are hosted.

 To make the content of IAS conferences accessible to a wider audience, most conference sessions are made available online.
-The IAS Educational Fund team also provides selected sessions in multiple languages dedicated to clinicians and other healthcare providers and advocates.
+The IAS Educational Fund also provides selected sessions in multiple languages dedicated to clinicians and other healthcare providers and advocates.

 Access the IAS Educational Fund online resources

 Mark Wainberg Fellowship Programme: Experts in HIV service delivery

 Many African countries face an unmet need in the training of medical practitioners who want to become specialized in HIV.
 The Mark Wainberg Fellowship Programme is aimed at contributing to improving the quality of HIV service delivery in resource-limited settings by providing two-year fellowships to clinicians from sub-Saharan Africa, who will spend one year in Europe and one year in Africa at clinical institutions.